Photo by Innerbody Research

 Our testing team has spent years covering Hims and BlueChew and following developments in their products, services, and pricing.
 We’ll tell you everything you need to know right here.

-BlueChew offers three different monotherapies in a chewable form — sildenafil, tadalafil, and vardenafil — as well as several combination treatments you can chew or dissolve under your tongue.
-Hims deals in both traditional ED tablets, like you’d get if you went through a urologist or your PCP, but it also has some interesting novel combination therapies designed to treat ED alongside other issues, like premature ejaculation, high blood pressure, and hair loss.
+BlueChew offers the most comprehensive and effective combination treatment — or multitherapy — on the market, called BlueChew Gold.
+It’s a chewable tablet that can also dissolve under your tongue for an even faster onset of action.
+But the company has consolidated what was once a more expansive catalog into this single offering.
+By comparison, Hims deals in both traditional ED tablets (like you’d get if you went through a urologist or your PCP) and chewable PDE5 inhibitor combinations, as well as some interesting novel therapies designed to treat ED alongside other issues, like premature ejaculation, high blood pressure, and hair loss.

 For those in a hurry, here is a quick summary of our suggestions — read on for all of the details behind them.